iNavFlight/inav/docs/Geozones.md

   - Example:
     ![image](https://github.com/user-attachments/assets/cc50e24b-dc83-4408-bcba-90d6da33eb63)
 - If multiple zones with different minimum and maximum altitudes are combined, they need to vertically overlap at least 50m.
+- There is a chance that Smart RTH cannot find a path around NFZ areas, if there are multiple very big zones blocking the path.
+Due to hardware limitations, the amount of waypoints that Smart RTH can create are limited.
+Many Zones with very long border lines (>500m) cause additional waypoints.
 - It is not recommended to edit geozones in CLI by hand as this bypasses a lot of sanity checks.
 Potential errors in zones will disable them or can lead to unexpected behaviors.
 Transferring Geozones with a DIFF between aircraft is fine.

 ## CLI